-Our second film festival will take place at the amazing Oxford University Natural History Museum in May 29 as part of the Oxford Festival of Nature.
+We are very excited to announce that we will be running our second film festival on the 29th of May at 8 pm in the amazing Oxford University Natural History Museum as part of the Oxford Festival of Nature!

 The evening will kick off with a panel discussion between our judges around the importance of film making to raise awareness of conservation issues.
 We will then screen a diversity of short movies belonging to the following categories:

 People & Nature: Communities, Heroes & Wellbeing

 Conservation Works: Learning from Success & Failure

 Submissions for short films are currently open and will close on March 15th so don’t miss your chance!